Done With Care, by Hand, Here in Cumbria

 This is a fully bespoke service.
 You can choose the location whether it’s a lake or the sea and decide on any words that feel right to you.
 I can read a poem, say a prayer, or simply say goodbye as I release the ashes back to nature.

 You are welcome to watch from the shore if that is right for you.
-I will take your loved one’s ashes and paddle out into deep water, and mark the exact spot using what3words, recording the entire process on video.
+I’ll paddle out into deep water, record the whole process quietly on video, and mark the exact spot using what3words

-You will receive a certificate with the date, time, and location, plus a link to the video.
+Afterwards, I’ll send you a simple certificate with the date, time, and exact location, plus a link to the video.

 This service is available for both people and pets, and I ask for £140 to cover my costs.

-Don’t hesitate to get in touch for a consultation.
+Don’t hesitate to get in touch if you would like to talk it over.

 I believe deeply in the service I offer.
 This isn’t just a job — it’s something I care about on every level.